 Why does it matter?

-Have you ever looked up a business, saw the listing said it was open, and made the trip all the way there just to find out the business is closed?
+Have you ever looked up a business, saw the listing that said it was open and made the trip all the way there just to find out the business is closed?
 As a potential customer, this is extremely frustrating to experience.

 Your Google My Business listing allows you to put your best foot forward to potential, even existing, customers who want to do business with you.
 If you don’t have your Google My Business updated completely, you may lose out on customers.
 With so many searches happening on Google daily, some of those people may be searching for your business.